Names Categorized "animals"

 Derived from Greek κάλλιστος (kallistos) meaning "most beautiful", a derivative of καλός (kalos) meaning "beautiful".
 In Greek mythology Kallisto was a nymph who was loved by Zeus.
 She was changed into a she-bear by Hera, and subsequently became the Great Bear constellation.
 This was also an ancient Greek personal name.

-Kaneonuskatew m Indigenous American, Cree (Anglicized)
+Kaneonuskatew m Cree (Anglicized)

 Means "he who walks on four claws" in Cree, derived from ᓀᐅᐧ (newo) "four" and the root ᐊᐢᑲᓯᕀ (askasiy) "claw".
 This was the name of a 19th-century Plains Cree chief in Saskatchewan, also known as George Gordon.

-Kapil m Indian, Hindi, Marathi
+Kapil m Hindi, Marathi

 Modern form of Kapila.

-Kapila m Hinduism
+Kapila m Hinduism, Sinhalese

 Means "reddish brown" in Sanskrit, derived from कपि (kapi) meaning "monkey".
-In the Hindu epic the Mahabharata this is the name of a sage who founded Samkhya philosophy and is identified with the god Vishnu.
+According to Hindu tradition this was the name of a sage who founded Samkhya philosophy.
+He is sometimes considered an incarnation of Vishnu.

 Katida f Esperanto